 In scenario 2, there is no difference between the three models.
-In the other three scenarios, the distribution got worse.
+In the other three scenarios, the distribution gets worse.
 In scenario 1, the total risk is reduced by 5%, but the equilibration is worse by 60%.
 Population centers 1 and 3, which are the ones with the highest risk, increase their risk.
 This shift towards risk minimization is mostly caused by the reaction of the followers if they are again allowed to change their mode.
-In scenario 4, the single mode models result even in a higher total risk and a worse equilibration.
-This worse equilibration is due to the fact that two equilibrated modes do not need to be equilibrated in the same way as when considering several modes.
+In scenario 4, the single mode models result in an even higher total risk and a worse equilibration.
+This worse equilibration is due to the fact that two equilibrated modes do not need to be equilibrated in the same way as when several modes are considered.

-This shows that considering different modes in the models is important.
-The effect of solving the different modes separately is dependent upon the instance and can lead to different risk distributions as with single modes.
+This shows that the consideration of different modes in the models is important.
+The effect of solving the different modes separately depends on the instance and can lead to different risk distributions than with single modes.